 SimpliSafe Old vs. New System

 Since SimpliSafe has been on the market for such a long time, they were one of the first players for smart security solutions.
-But technology has come a long way in the last ten years — especially in the smart tech scene — so the SimpliSafe brand has gone through a couple different refreshes — with the most recent being version 3.
+But technology has come a long way in the last ten years — especially in the smart tech scene — so the SimpliSafe brand has gone through a couple of different refreshes — with the most recent being version 3.
 The update was needed due to some major security concerns and a dated appearance, but while it seems superior on paper overall, it wasn’t an upgrade in every way.

-One of the biggest issues with SimpliSafe 3 is the fact that it is not backward compatible at all.
+One of the biggest issues with the latest SimpliSafe version is the fact that it is not backward compatible at all.
 If you have an existing SimpliSafe system, you won’t be able to use the new sensors, and you can’t use older sensors with the new model.
 This isn’t the end of the world for people new to the brand since they will be buying everything from scratch, but it hasn’t been a popular decision with existing customers who were hoping to upgrade.

 First off, the new system is more secure.
 The original model actually has a major flaw that allowed anyone with a cheap piece of equipment to harvest customer PINs and even turn off the system from up to 200 yards away.
 This flaw wasn’t fixable and is probably the main reason why the brand had to completely upgrade.
 The new equipment also features enhanced signal encryption, which beefs up the security a little more as well.